You Could Have This Common Skin Condition And Not Even Know It

 Celebrities like Jenna Dewan Tatum, Brooke Burke and Ginger Zee from “Good Morning America” have spoken about their experiences with melasma.
 Recently, Sarah Silverman shared a photo of herself covering up in the sun due to her issues with the condition.

-“Many of my patients aren’t aware their discoloration is a common disorder named melasma,” Lauren Ploch, a New Orleans-based dermatologist, told HuffPost.
+“Many of my patients aren’t aware their discoloration is a common disorder named melasma,” Lauren Ploch, a Georgia-based dermatologist, told HuffPost.
 “They often attribute it to a previous sunburn or oral contraceptive pills.
 Many people aren’t aware that it is treatable.”

 So what should you do if you suspect you’ve got it?
 Read on for more info: